 In 1912, Arthur Cartwright and Percy Sheldon, both designers and from families traditionally connected with silk, formed a partnership and rented rooms at Paradise Mills.
 By 1920 they bought both mills for £6,000.
 As well as having old looms repaired and new ones made, they bought six second-hand looms and Jacquard machines from J & F Jackson of Sutton Mills in Macclesfield.
 By the 1930s some 70 looms were in use on the top floor of Lower Paradise Mill, where there is sufficient headroom in the roof space.
 Cartwright and Sheldon remained owners and principal occupants until 1981 when the firm went into liquidation.
 In 1983 work began to restore the machinery to working order, with the idea of opening a working museum where silk could again be woven on the old handlooms.

 Please note: Paradise Mill can only be visited by guided Tour.

 Access: Three flights of stairs.
 If you need the lift then please speak to a member of staff when booking your ticket.
 Please note that the lift is not available on Saturdays or Bank Holidays, and there is no wheelchair access at Paradise Mill at any time.
 Visitors with mobility problems are limited to 3 people per tour.
 An accessible toilet is available at The Silk Museum.

-Location: Paradise Mill is located off Mill Street on the old Park Lane.
+Location: Paradise Mill is located off Mill Street on Park Lane.
 There is no on-site parking, but there is short stay on-street parking directly outside the building and public car parking on Park Green, close to the junction with Park Lane (the Old Library car park in front of The Society Rooms pub).